Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 Global Resource Lock Configuration used for all resources deployed in this module.

+- `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None.
+- `notes` - Notes about this lock.

 - Default value: `@{kind=None; notes=This lock was created by the ALZ Bicep Hub Networking Module.}`

 ### parHubNetworkAddressPrefix